PeterMitrano/GATech-Research/ReadMe.md

 # My Research

-This document is meant to outline and tack the work I do this summer at Georgia Tech, working in Dr Chernova's RAIL Lab.
+This document is meant to outline and track the work I do this summer (2017) at Georgia Tech, working in Dr Chernova's RAIL Lab.

 ## Initial problem statement